brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 - `password.obfuscated`: Whether the password is obfuscated (false = plain text)
 - `authenticationList`: Array of supported authentication methods (e.g., ["basic"])

-## Method 3: Registry Settings
+## Method 3: Registry Settings (**Not recommended unless required**)

-### File: `registry.brs`
+**File:** `registry-config/autorun.brs`

 This method uses the BrightSign registry to configure LDWS settings.
+It is the least preferred method and should only be used if the other two are not possible.

 **Features:**
 - Low-level configuration approach